v2kiran/PSLiteDB/README.md

 ## OverView
 [LiteDB](http://www.litedb.org/) is a noSQL singlefile datastore just like SQLite.
 PSLiteDB is a PowerShell wrapper for LiteDB
+PSLiteDB has been compiled against the .NET Standard 2 which means you can use this module with both Windows PowerShell and [PowerShell Core](https://blogs.msdn.microsoft.com/powershell/2018/01/10/powershell-core-6-0-generally-available-ga-and-supported/).

 Note: In LiteDB
 - CollectionNames are case-insensitive